CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 1. TOC
 {:toc}

-In this article, you will learn about the pre-installation processes that you must perform to ensure successful installation of CluedIn.
+In this article, you will learn about the pre-installation processes that you must perform to ensure successful installation of CluedIn PaaS.

 ![Pre-installation checklist](../../assets/images/ama/install-guide/overview-second-step.png)